ramanaguru/Java_Practice/README.md

     🔗 How_to_read_Or_get_INPUT_From_User /
         🧩 method_1_BufferReader.java
-                Exploring How to read or get input from user using BufferedReader and Explained the differences between  BufferedReader and Scanner.
+                 📌 Exploring How to read or get input from user using BufferedReader and Explained the differences between  BufferedReader and Scanner.

         🧩 method_2_Scanner.java
-                Exploring How to read or get input from user using Scanner and Explained the differences between Scanner and BufferedReader.
+                 📌 Exploring How to read or get input from user using Scanner and Explained the differences between Scanner and BufferedReader.

+    🔗 Threads_Concepts_WithExamples /
+            🧩threadsDemo_1.java
+                 📌 Exploring Thread with simple explaination and with examples